GDSC23BundelkhandUniversity/.github/profile/README.md

 <div align="center">
 We welcome students of all backgrounds and skill levels to join GDSC BU.
 Here's how you can get involved:

-1.Join Our Community: Connect with us on social media and our website to stay updated on events and projects.
+- **Join Our Community:** Connect with us on social media and our website to stay updated on events and projects.

-2.Attend Our Events: We regularly host workshops, hackathons, and tech talks.
+- **Attend Our Events:** We regularly host workshops, hackathons, and tech talks.
 Join us to learn and network with fellow developers.

-3.Start Your Project: Have an idea for a project?
+- **Start Your Project:** Have an idea for a project?
 We encourage students to start their initiatives and collaborate with others in our community.

-4.Spread the Word: Help us grow by sharing information about GDSC BU with your peers who might be interested.
+- **Spread the Word:** Help us grow by sharing information about GDSC BU with your peers who might be interested.
 </div>
 </br>